AuricFox/Flashcards/README.md

 ## Database Schema

-Below is the schema of the SQLite3 database used in Interview Cards:
+Below is the schema of the database used for storing the flashcards:

 ### Figure Table